-The term "should" used in the tree removal resolution implies some degree of discretion in decision-making.
+The term "should" used in the tree removal resolution, implies some degree of discretion in decision-making.
 Likewise, the term "shall" has been widely interpreted in legal courts to have similar discretionary flexibility.
 It is recommended that the term "should" is replaced by "will" (Wex 2021).

-The fourth parameter of the tree removal guidelines has been difficult to interpret and implement with consistency.
-United Mutual has recognized that a framework needs to be in place to interpret and respond to conflicts between trees and infrastructure.
+It has been found that the fourth parameter has been difficult to interpret and implement with consistency.
+Third Mutual has recognized that a framework needs to be in place to interpret and respond to conflicts between trees and infrastructure.
 Analysis and recommendations for infrastructure conflicts can be found in Section 3.3.3.